Chapter 18.30

 I. Outdoor Activities.
 All functions and activities must be contained wholly within an enclosed building.
 The following activities and uses may occur outside of a building in the L-I zone, subject to the applicable regulations.

 1. Outdoor Storage Areas.
-Nonhazardous material may be stored outside; provided, that the storage is completely screened from public right-of-way and parking areas.
+Nonhazardous material may be stored outside; provided, that the storage is completely screened from the public right-of-way and parking areas.
 Outdoor storage shall not exceed the height of fencing unless located 10 feet from fencing.
-Outdoor storage shall be kept in an orderly fashion and adequate access lanes shall be maintained.
+Outdoor storage shall be kept in a clean, sanitary, and orderly fashion, and adequate access lanes shall be maintained.

 2. Outdoor Display Areas.
-Material, inventory and merchandise may be displayed outdoors; provided, that an area is dedicated for said activity.
+Material, inventory, and merchandise may be displayed outdoors; provided, that an area is dedicated for said activity.
 Outdoor display areas shall not exceed the height of fencing unless located 10 feet from fencing.
-Outdoor storage shall be kept in an orderly fashion and adequate access lanes shall be maintained.
+Outdoor display areas shall be kept in a clean, sanitary, and orderly fashion, and adequate access lanes shall be maintained.

 J. Solar Energy Design Standards.
 Passive heating and cooling opportunities shall be incorporated in all developments in the following manner: